 I am considering purchasing an 18′ Yurtdome for use as portable temporary

+housing.
 I appreciate the amount of information provided on your website,

 but still have a few questions.